Tuscan cooking class in Florence: pasta and gelato review

 Standard city-centre class (€70-90): The pasta and gelato format reviewed here.
 3-3.5 hours, central Florence location, English-language instruction, wine included with meal.
 Best value and most convenient.

-Market-to-table class (€85-110): Begins with a guided visit to a local market (Sant’Ambrogio or San Lorenzo), where you shop for ingredients with the chef.
+Market-to-table class (€85-110): Begins with a guided visit to a local market (Sant’Ambrogio or Mercato Centrale), where you shop for ingredients with the chef.
 Adds 60-90 minutes and meaningful food market education.
-Worth the premium if you want to understand Florentine produce sourcing.
+Worth the premium if you want to understand Florentine produce sourcing — our market-to-table cooking guide covers exactly what this format involves and which markets pair with which schools.

 Farmhouse class (€90-120): 30-45 minutes outside Florence at an agriturismo.
 The setting is beautiful (Tuscan countryside, garden, panoramic views).
 Class content is similar to the city format, but you add travel time.
 Best for visitors who want the countryside experience as part of the cooking day.